jjlin/vaultwarden-shared-hosting/README.md

 support for reverse proxying to an arbitrary backend service.
-The example provided here uses a small Python [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) app to proxy to the bitwarden_rs backend.
+The example provided here uses a small Python [WSGI](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) app to proxy to the Vaultwarden backend.

 This document assumes basic familiarity with Linux (knowing how to SSH into a host, copy files to the host, make and change into directories, etc.).